patilbasanagowdaec/drone/README.md

-Below are the instructions for build
+Below are the instructions for building docker

 In the shell go to the location where the java project  is been present cd /Users/bapatil/Documents/workspace-sts-3.8.4.RELEASE/drone